1985 Italian Open (tennis)

 The 1985 Italian Open was a tennis tournament played on outdoor clay courts at the Foro Italico in Rome in Italy that was part of the 1985 Nabisco Grand Prix and of 1985 Virginia Slims World Championship Series.
-The men's tournament was held from 13 May through 18 May 1985, while the women's tournament was held from 4 May through 10 May 1985.
-Yannick Noah and Raffaella Reggi won the singles title.
+The men's tournament was held from 13 May through 18 May 1985, while the women's tournament was held from 28 April through 5 May 1985.
+Yannick Noah and Raffaella Reggi won the singles titles.